 Ice Cream Pedicure

 Finally, if you are into gimmicks let’s not forget an ice cream pedicure.
-Where balls of different essential oils such as coconut and argan oil are placed in the way to soften your feet.
-No ice involved or sweet treats but a play on a summer theme to entice customers to have a different type of pedicure experience.
+Where balls of different aromatherapy oils or essential oils such as coconut and argan oil are placed in a way to soften your feet.
+No ice or sweet treats are involved instead these types of pedicure play on a summer theme to entice customers to have a different type of pedicure experience.

 Always Investigate The Pedicure Spa Menu

 What does a pedicure include?
-Well as you can see from our extensive list of foot care treatments that there is no standard.
+Well as you can see from our extensive list of foot care treatments there is no standard regular pedicure.

 More Articles About Pedicures